Stomach ulcer

 Gastric outlet obstruction

-In some cases, an inflamed (swollen) or scarred stomach ulcer can obstruct the normal passage of food through your digestive system.
+In some cases, an inflamed (swollen) or scarred stomach ulcer can stop food from going through your digestive system.
 This is known as gastric outlet obstruction.

 Symptoms can include: